St Winifred’s Catholic Primary School

-UNCRC awareness SEAL themes, CAFOD, Saints, Famous people Bible stories – parables/miracles, Liturgical Calendar .
-Also good work assembly for celebrating the successes and achievements all children.
-Structured to include both the academic curriculum and Religious Education.
+PSHE themes, CAFOD, Saints, Famous people Bible stories – parables/miracles, Liturgical Calendar are used to inspire collective worship.
+Merit and Golden Achiever assemblies, which celebrate the successes and achievements all children are structured to include both the academic curriculum and Religious Education.

 Class based act of Worship

 Each class has a prominent prayer area, decorated with liturgical coloured cloths, and, prayer box/book, The Bible etc.

 Prayers are said throughout the day (formal, and those written by the children) at the start of the day, before lunch, at the end of the day and during RE lesson.
 Candles are lit and prayer from the prayer box are shared.
 Liturgy, story, drama or music are prepared in class by the children using CAFOD planning materials.

 Each year the Head/RE coordinator liaise with parish priest a timetable of liturgies and formal masses throughout the school year.

 The Music coordinators also plans with RE coordinator, so that pupils are involved with performing and singing.

 Masses are prepared by the RE Coordinator with the involvement of pupils, in line with Liturgy of the day/ feast days.
 Pupils are given time prior to the liturgy to prepare hymns, Gloria, Alleluia, bidding prayers, offertory procession, and the readings.
 Children have access to printed mass booklets to learn responses.